coleorloff/Trailz/README.md

 # Trails
 Project with Sam Sadtler for Project Development Studio - ITP Fall 2015

 I'm an idiot.
-You'd be irresonsible to use this code.
+You'd be irresponsible to use this code.